jlengstorf/lengstorf.com/content/blog/growing-up-vs-growing-older.md

             alt="Don't we look ready to face grown-up issues?" attr="Tyson Vick"
             attrlink="http://tysonvick.com" >}}
-  Don't we look ready to face grown-up issues?
+  Don’t we look ready to face grown-up issues?
 {{< /caption >}}

 ### Into the Wilderness (or Van, in My Case)